Share this

 Investing in more than just a product

 Due to recent changes in their process, a UK Tier 1 manufacturer recently contacted MSP for remote programming support.
 Their programs were being output with a new post and they wanted MSP to audit the code to ensure it was still correct.
 After analysis of the program, MSP’s engineer found and corrected multiple errors which would have had a detrimental effect within the machining process.
-He was also able to advise the company how to adapt their use of NC-PerfectPart, maximise functionality, and streamline their programs from four programs to one.
+He was also able to advise the company how to adapt their use of NC-PartLocator, maximise functionality, and streamline their programs from four programs to one.
 This saved vital time and programming effort - crucial during a time when their resources were limited.

-A Tier 2 manufacturer in the Republic of Ireland had previously invested in NC-PerfectPart to allow on-machine inspection as the parts couldn’t be measured on a CMM due to their size.
+A Tier 2 manufacturer in the Republic of Ireland had previously invested in NC-PartLocator to allow on-machine inspection as the parts couldn’t be measured on a CMM due to their size.
 After recently winning a tender within an essential supply chain, but suffering staff shortages, the customer approached MSP for programming support and realised they had invested in more than just a product.
 By applying their knowledge of alignment strategies to create the necessary probing programs, MSP’s engineers were able to ensure the customer’s operator could set production going - with full confidence the part would be machined correctly.

 Making MSP part of your team